Mom's Best Recipes

 Author By Matt Campbell

-A golden brown loaf of soft sandwich bread cooling on a wire rack on a wooden countertop with a serrated bread knife nearby
+A golden brown loaf of soft homemade sandwich bread cooling on a wire rack with a few even slices cut and stacked beside it

 Why It Works